 - The Amateur plays part-time, the Professional full-time.

-- The Amateur is a weekend warrior.
-The Professional is there seven days a week.
+- The Amateur is a weekend fighter.
+The Professional is there seven days a week warrior.

 - The Amateur does not love the game enough.
 If he did, he would not pursue it a sideline.